Jan 18, 2023

 Some brands are experts at fostering customer loyalty.
 They rely on a strong, unique product and follow it up with effective branding.
 There are many different aspects of branding which attract customers’ attention.
 The strategies and tactics most brands use have been polished over decades.

 But ideas about branding and how to encourage brand loyalty have changed.
 From pioneering consumer brands like Coca-Cola, through to the golden age of advertising and more recently the rise of online marketing.
-The overall trends is continously moving towards changing the behaviour around social loyalty - which tries to embody loyalty as a holistic approach.
+The overall trends is continuously moving towards changing the behaviour around social loyalty - which tries to embody loyalty as a holistic approach.

 The digitalization of shopping is still a work in progress.
 It’s a process that’s been happening for a while now.
 But it doesn’t look like it will be slowing down any time soon.
 The pandemic has pushed more consumers online than ever before and research suggests that the switch will be permanent.